-“Creating a pipeline of caregivers… So, the community members who are doing this care are helping the students who want to become caregivers in the future.
-And so, a little bit at a time, this is going to make the healthcare system better.”
+“Creating a pipeline of caregivers….
+The community members who are doing this care are helping the students who want to become caregivers in the future.
+A little bit at a time, this is going to make the healthcare system better.”

 Carol Weisse, PhD, Director of Health Professions at Union College

 Circle of Friends for the Dying is dedicated to promoting communal caregiving, one resident and one community volunteer at a time.
 By partnering with others in our region, including agencies and businesses, CFD hopes to engage the greater community in fulfilling that vision.
 The reward for doing so comes with realizing the very personal, positive impact that can be made on the quality of someone’s life up to, and until, its very end.

 Community engagement is critical for Circle Home.
 A few hours per week or per month, whatever you can give, will help.
 You do not need to have healthcare experience to volunteer.
 If you are interested in volunteering, either now or when Circle Home opens, please contact us using the form below.
 You may also email us at: firstname.lastname@example.org or you can leave a message at (845) 802-0970, and someone will be in touch with you.